-assessments for each site to minimize pollution, greenhouse gases, and carbon emissions.
+CCTO's Egypt arm, National River Ports Manthe purpose of conducting environmental impact assessments for each site to minimize pollution, greenhouse gases, and carbon emissions.

-Meanwhile the company's South Sudan arm, Nile Barges, specializes in river transportation of operating in the field of environmental preser- goods in South Sudan.
+Meanwhile the company's South Sudan arm, Nile Barges, specializes in river transportation of goods in South Sudan.
 With the largest fleet of vation such as the Institute of Environmental fuel efficient and environmentally friendly river Research and Studies at Cairo University and barges, Nile Barges reduces emissions by transprojects committed to environmental and social sustainability practices.
 In addition to using technology to provide irrigation water, the company is currently working on reducing its carbon A total of 68,000 m3 compost (green manure) footprint by expanding the use of solar energy to generate electricity.
 Furthermore, Dina Farms soil fertilizers.